Money help if your universal credit is sanctioned

 You normally get a same day decision.
 You can be paid on the same day.

-If you are refused a hardship payment
+If the DWP will not give you a hardship payment

 You can ask for a formal review of the decision.
-The DWP call this a mandatory reconsideration.
+The DWP call this a 'mandatory reconsideration'.

 You can ask your work coach to make the conditions easier for you in some situations.